How to Become a Certified Medical Credentialing Specialist

-Medical credentialing specialists work in a variety of healthcare settings, including hospitals, ambulatory care facilities, insurance companies and credential verification organizations.
-Medical credentialing specialists typically perform activities associated with maintaining the credentials of medical providers within the organization.
-Duties may include updating files, assisting with the credentialing or re-credentialing process for members of the medical staff, verifying credentials and completing clerical duties as needed.
+Medical credentialing specialists work in a variety of healthcare settings, including hospitals, ambulatory care facilities, insurance companies, and credential verification organizations.
+They typically perform activities associated with maintaining the credentials of medical providers within the organization.
+Duties may include updating files, assisting with the credentialing or re-credentialing process for members of the medical staff, verifying credentials, and completing clerical duties as needed.

 Certification is voluntary; however, it may increase the credentialing specialist's chances for professional advancement, earning potential and job opportunities.
 Organizations like the National Association of Medical Staff Services (NAMSS) issue credentialing specialist certifications.
 A formal degree is not required, although many employers prefer hiring candidates with at least an associate's degree.
 The following table lists the core requirements for certified medical credentialing specialists:

 |Degree Level||High school diploma at minimum; many employers prefer candidates with an associate's degree*|